 Francine Fox teaches painting and drawing courses at Wayne State College.
 Before coming to WSC, Fox taught a range of fine arts, art history, and interdisciplinary courses at universities in Pennsylvania, Delaware, Colorado, Wyoming, and Missouri.

-Fox is a national and international exhibiting artist whose work is represented by Kenise Barnes Fine Art in Larchmont, New York.
-She has exhibited at the Siena Art Institute in Siena, Italy, the Social Sciences Research Council in Brooklyn, New York, and the Everhart Museum of Natural History, Science, and Art in Scranton, Pennsylvania.
-Additionally, Fox has works in the collections of The University Hospital for Albert Einstein College of Medicine’s Montefiore Medical Center in the Bronx, New York, and the Wyocity Public Art Project in downtown Casper, Wyoming.
+Fox is a national and international exhibiting artist whose work is represented by Kenise Barnes Fine Art in Larchmont, N.Y.
+She has exhibited at the Siena Art Institute in Siena, Italy, the Social Sciences Research Council in Brooklyn, N.Y., and the Everhart Museum of Natural History, Science, and Art in Scranton, Pa.
+Additionally, Fox has works in the collections of The University Hospital for Albert Einstein College of Medicine’s Montefiore Medical Center in the Bronx, New York, and the Wyocity Public Art Project in downtown Casper, Wyo.

 M.F.A., Studio Art in Drawing and Painting, University of Delaware

 B.F.A., Fine Art in Painting, Kutztown University of Pennsylvania

 Francine Fox utilizes combinations of figures, gently anthropomorphized animal imagery, traditional and personal semiotic lexicons, and modified or invented charting symbols to examine the significance and aesthetics of gray areas between opposing ideas linked to identity and epistemology.
 Her influences range from Walton Ford, Martin Wittfooth, Ian Ingram, and Steven Assael, to modern research and journalism concerning zoology, theology, and behavioral and social sciences.